globaltravelreport/global-travel-report/content/articles/1-explore-manila-with-qatar-airways-a-guide-for-aussies.md

 ---
 title: 'Explore Manila with Qatar Airways: A Guide for Aussies'
-summary: "
-  Flying to Manila from Australia has never been easier, thanks to the codeshare agreement between Qatar Airways and Philippine Airlines.
-This partners..."
+summary: ' Flying to Manila from Australia has never been easier, thanks to the codeshare agreement between Qatar Airways and Philippine Airlines.
+This partners...'
-date: '2025-04-29T14:18:45.827Z'
+date: '2025-04-14T13:48:55.783Z'
 country: Philippines
 type: '''Culture, Adventure, Budget'''
 imageUrl: 'https://images.unsplash.com/photo-1528164344705-47542687000d'